 The solder formed a relatively uniform domed seal around the fiber despite the asymmetry of the open C coil.
 It took under 10 seconds to heat the part to soldering temperature

-Heating with induction required under 10 seconds and is a highly repeatable process; the customer can expect the same result every time with only the portion of the part requiring heating being heated.
-There is no open flame with induction, which makes it a safer method of heating than torch heating.
+Soldering with induction required under 10 seconds and is a highly repeatable process; the customer can expect the same result every time with only the portion of the part requiring heating being heated.

-Induction proved faster than the client's previous heating torch process.
+Soldering with induction proved faster than the client's previous heating torch process.
 It is also is a repeatable heating process, so the client gets superior results and is more energy efficient than torch heating.
-Induction doesn't have an open flame and introduces less heat into the work environment than a torch

 For this grounding lug soldering application, induction delivers consistent result is achieved each time and does not present a flame, so it helps create a safer, cooler working environment than other methods